Ernst Roets: Personal life

 He is the son of Sarel Arnoldus and Irma Mariette (née Ernst) of Orania.
 Roets married Lelanie (née De Kock) on 5 December 2009 and has four children.
 He is also part of a heavy metal band called "Soms Wen Die Wolf".

 Filmography

 Tainted Heroes

 Tainted Heroes is a South African documentary film that was produced by Forum Films and directed by Elrich Yssel, with Roets and Beatrice Pretorius as producers.
 The film is about the violent battle of the African National Congress (ANC) against apartheid in South Africa between 1976 and 1994.
 The documentary is based on the book People’s War: New Light on the Struggle for South Africa by Anthea Jeffery.

+Crossed Out: Confronting Persecution in South Africa

+In September 2026, Ernst Roets co-directed and co-produced the documentary Crossed Out: Confronting Persecution in South Africa alongside Pierre Malan and Marie-Louise de Nysschen.
+Released under the Lex Libertas think tank as part of the "White Cross Project," the film examines farm attacks, race-based legislation, and minority property rights, and received screenings in Washington, D.C., including a private event at the White House.
+You can read more details at Lex Libertas.